 - Hotel Museo Casa Santo Domingo: This is a wonderful resort-type hotel set in the ruins of a fifteenth-century monastery.
 The location is excellent, the grounds are exquisite, and besides the hotel being an important historic landmark, it also houses various museums and art galleries.
 The charming pool area is set among the colonial ruins, the restaurant is excellent, and their spa is the best one in Antigua.
 The hotel itself is an art gallery showcasing modern art from the best Guatemalan painters and sculptors.
 If you want a luxury experience in a breathtaking historic setting, this is your best choice.

 - Hotel Mesón Panza Verde: For those seeking a beautiful boutique hotel, the Hotel Panza Verde Hotel is a fantastic choice.
 Known for its artistic flair and elegance, Hotel Panza Verde is a favorite among creative souls and romantic travelers and perfect for couples or solo travelers.
 Its exquisite décor, rooftop terrace views, and fine dining make it a top choice for a sophisticated stay in Antigua.
-This is also one of my favorite hotels to stay at, it’s chic and cozy ambiance keeps me coming back and the fantastic restaurant has been a favorite since I was a kid and ate there with my parents.
+This is also one of my favorite hotels to stay at, it’s chic and cozy ambiance keeps me coming back and the fantastic restaurant has been a favorite since I was a kid and ate there with my parents for special ocassions.

 - Porta Hotel Antigua: Perfect for families and travelers seeking a blend of tradition and modernity.
 Porta Hotel Antigua provides spacious rooms, the largest pool in Antigua, and beautiful gardens, ensuring a comfortable and relaxing stay amidst the city’s historic charm.
 It’s a great choice if you’re traveling with children, and it’s where I stay when I go to Antigua with my kids.
 You can see my complete review of Porta Hotel Antigua here.